jeromeetienne/networked-qrcode-pairing/README.md

 It is the [Getting Started example from networked-aframe](https://github.com/networked-aframe/networked-aframe#getting-started).
 Then i just added qrcode generated from [jquery.qrcode](https://github.com/jeromeetienne/jquery-qrcode).
+Then i deployed it on [glitch](https://glitch.com/~same-magazine).

+It went rather smoothly.

 # How to use the demo